Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Enhancing visualization with 3D laser scanning technology

 The high quality of laser scan data creates unprecedented opportunities for immersive project visualization with high client engagement.
-Modern point cloud processing tools can easily generate photo-realistic representations of existing spaces, operating as strong communication tools to allow stakeholders to navigate in complex environments without the necessity of physical site visits.
+Modern point cloud processing tools can easily generate photo-realistic representations of existing spaces, which serve as strong communication tools to allow stakeholders to navigate complex environments without the necessity of physical site visits.

 The visualization potential is further extended with advanced reality capture platforms that now support virtual and augmented reality.
-For example, maintenance technicians are able to overlay building system information onto real-world views with their mobile devices, helping with locating various concealed elements on service calls.
+For example, maintenance technicians are able to overlay building system information onto real-world views with their mobile devices, which helps with locating various concealed elements on service calls.

 How to use a 3D laser scanner for Scan to BIM

 Careful planning, meticulous execution, and proper equipment selection are all required to implement a successful scanning operation.
-It is true that the technology is becoming more and more user-friendly as time goes on, but a structured approach and a decent understanding of fundamental scanning principles are still required for achieving optimal results.
+It is true that the technology is becoming more and more user-friendly as time goes on, but a structured approach and a decent understanding of fundamental scanning principles are still required to achieve optimal results.

 Choosing the right laser scanner for your project

 Defaulting to the most advanced or expensive option available is never the right option when it comes to laser scanner selection.
-Each of these choices should be driven by specific project requirements, first and foremost, with a number of factors considered the most important for every single choice: the level of accuracy required, the size and complexity of the environment captured, the intended use of the resulting data, environmental conditions, etc. Less stringent projects may benefit from the speed and flexibility of mobile scanning systems, while heritage documentation projects often demand sub-millimeter precision that only high-end stationary scanners can offer.
+Each of these choices should be driven by specific project requirements, first and foremost, and a number of factors are important for every single choice: the level of accuracy required, the size and complexity of the environment captured, the intended use of the resulting data, environmental conditions, etc. Less stringent projects may benefit from the speed and flexibility of mobile scanning systems, while heritage documentation projects often demand the sub-millimeter precision that only high-end stationary scanners can offer.

 Other equally important factors to consider in some circumstances include environmental resistance ratings, battery life, power requirements, portability considerations, cost considerations, etc. The optimal scanner for a specific project is always a compromise of sorts, with successful teams often having several scanning systems to address different use cases and situations.